ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

     * Similar to Jupyter Notebooks but with integrated plotting capabilities that don't require coding.
     * Can be extended with additional libraries for more advanced functionalities.
 * **RStudio:**
-    * A dedicated IDE for R, providing a comprehensive environment for programming, execution, debugging, data access, exloration, and visualization.
+    * A dedicated IDE for R, providing a comprehensive environment for programming, execution, debugging, data access, exploration, and visualization.
     * While focused on R, it also allows Python development and integrates well with Jupyter.
 * **Spyder:**
     * A Python-focused IDE inspired by RStudio, offering a similar interface and features.